How are healthcare services Czech Rep?

 - What have your experiences during the pandemic with the local healthcare system been like?

-What are healthcare services like in Czech Rep?If you live in Czechia, newcomers to Czechia would love to hear your answer to this question.
+How are healthcare services Czech Rep?If you live in Czechia, newcomers to Czechia would love to hear your answer to this question: